01walid/dzlibs/README.md

 Before walking through the following steps, please make sure you have [MongoDB](http://www.mongodb.org/) installed on your system.

+Start mongodb as a service/daemon, for Ubuntu:
+`[sudo] service mongodb start`

+For systemd-based distributions:
+`[sudo] systemctl start mongodb`

+If you want it to be started automatically after system reboot:
+`[sudo] systemctl enable mongodb`

-It's highly recommended to install [Pip](https://pypi.python.org/pypi/pip) then [Virtual env](https://pypi.python.org/pypi/virtualenv) first, respectively.
+Then, it's highly recommended to install [Pip](https://pypi.python.org/pypi/pip) then [Virtual env](https://pypi.python.org/pypi/virtualenv) first, respectively.

 For Pip under Ubuntu, try: `apt-get install python-pip` or search the web in case the name of the package has changed.
 Make sure that the pip package is for Python2 not Python3.